Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	- 110% Attack Speed
 	- Has 2 Rejuvination Racks
 	- Has 2 Aegis
-	- Life Draining Tendrils has Twice the Cooldown, Lasts Twice as Long, the Tethers are Twice as Long, and the Dunestrider no longer gains Armor.
+	- Life Draining Tendrils has a 90 Second Cooldown, Lasts Twice as Long, the Tethers are Twice as Long, and the Dunestrider no longer gains Armor.

+	Malfunctioning Solus Control Unit (Solus Control Unit)(4% Chance):
+	- Can use Solus Charged Detonation at any point in time.
+	- -50 Armor

+	Malfunctioning Alloy Worship Unit (Alloy Worship Unit)(4% Chance):
+	- Can use Alloy Supercharged Detonation at any point in time.
+	- -50 Armor

-	Clay Soldier (ClayMen)(Requires Moffein's ClayMen)(15% Spawn Chance)
+	Clay Soldier (ClayMen)(Requires Moffeins ClayMen)(15% Spawn Chance)
 	- 112.5% Size
 	- 125% Health
 	- 90% Movement Speed